-The reporter, moreover, gives us a summary of the evangelical doctrines, on which, thanks be to God! we agree perfectly, as in many other matters, precious for time and eternity; then, contrasting the opposite error, he says: &#8220;Such has been in every age the language of the fallen churches and of *all false religions*&#8221; Such have been the doctrines of the whole professing church; it was therefore a fallen church.
+The reporter, moreover, gives us a summary of the evangelical doctrines, on which, thanks be to God! we agree perfectly, as in many other matters, precious for time and eternity; then, contrasting the opposite error, he says: "Such has been in every age the language of the fallen churches and of *all false religions*".
+Such have been the doctrines of the whole professing church; it was therefore a fallen church.
 There were only persecuted separatists who may have kept the good deposit of faith.

 The church, as a body, is in ruin.
 That is what I say.
 In what condition was Protestantism a few years ago (and even at present, in several places), as to doctrine?
 A scandal, even to a pious member of the Romish Church!
-Good has introduced itself a little; but it is in spite of the church; I appeal to the *Oratoire*.| The church, yes, the church of the reporter is, according to him, in ruin; his position shews it. &#8220;Such is,&#8221; says he (in speaking of a rejected teaching, as unworthy even of the name of Socinian), &#8220;such is the doctrine which has been promulgated in Geneva for a quarter of a century, and that without any remonstrance being raised, if it be not those of men who have been publicly punished by judicial sentence.
-Were we not right in saying, that our circumstances were unheard of?&#8221; How unheard of, if the condition be the same as that of the church at Ephesus? &#8220;The Romish religion, even, is not so fatal to the eternal interests of humanity&#8221;; &#8220;and all that with the sanction of the authorities.&#8221; Yet
+Good has introduced itself a little; but it is in spite of the church; I appeal to the *Oratoire*¦.
+The church, yes, the church of the reporter is, according to him, in ruin; his position shews it.
+"Such is", says he (in speaking of a rejected teaching, as unworthy even of the name of Socinian), "such is the doctrine which has been promulgated in Geneva for a quarter of a century, and that without any remonstrance being raised, if it be not those of men who have been publicly punished by judicial sentence.
+Were we not right in saying, that our circumstances were unheard of?"
+How unheard of, if the condition be the same as that of the church at Ephesus?
+"The Romish religion, even, is not so fatal to the eternal interests of humanity"; "and all that with the sanction of the authorities".
+Yet

-| The place established for preaching and worship at Geneva by those who had left the national body, which was Socinian, where these reports by Mr. Merle, etc., were read.
+¦The place established for preaching and worship at Geneva by those who had left the national body, which was Socinian, where these reports by Mr. Merle, etc., were read.

 {199}